Fistula-In-Ano

 • Apocrine glands

-• Glands are occasionally infected and acts as a source of anal fistula
+• Occasionally infected and act as a source of anal fistula

 • Situated at the middle of internal sphincter